About St. Louis Community College

-Governed by a board of six elected trustees and supported by local taxes, state funds, and student fees, the college has a total operating budget of $160.7 million.
+Governed by a board of seven elected trustees and supported by local taxes, state funds, and student fees, the college has a total operating budget of $160.7 million.
 Accreditation is through the Higher Learning Commission of the North Central Association of Colleges and Schools.
 St. Louis Community College focuses its resources on helping students find the right academic and career pathways.

 Through its alumni and community partnerships, the college is helping St. Louis become the best place to live and work in the 21st century.

 St. Louis Community College is your best financial investment now – and a great investment for your future.
 Student fees at STLCC are among the lowest in the area.

 A large portion of instructional costs is financed by tax revenue; therefore, you pay less for a high-quality academic experience.
 And graduates of STLCC are the region’s best economic investment.